 The Doksuni cookbook focuses on Korean-American favorites, which is understandable since Kwak and her mother own a popular Korean restaurant in New York City.
 Along with some touching personal stories and interesting cultural anecdotes, there are good recipes for the familiar noodle and barbecue dishes, and even some exciting things like the restaurant's popular jalapeno fried chicken and spicy stewed crab (kotgye tang).

-Since this is a great Korean cookbook for beginners to the cuisine, I do wish there were more photos to illustrate steps and clearer explanations in the 77 recipes in the book.
+This is a great Korean cookbook for beginners to the cuisine, but it could have more photos to illustrate steps and clearer explanations in the 77 recipes in the book.
 The respect Kwak gives throughout the book to her mother, an immigrant and female restaurateur, is as authentically Korean as kimchi.

 04 of 05